aminajavaid30/BrainBot/README.md

 6. The API documentaion will be avaialable at `http://localhost:8000/docs` or `http://localhost:8000/redoc`

 ## Interacting with the API
 Once the application is running, you can interact with it through the Streamlit frontend.
-To interact with the API, yopu can send HTTP requests through Swagger UI.
+To interact with the API, you can send HTTP requests through Swagger UI.

 ## Acknowledgments
 This API was built with inspiration from various open-source projects and libraries.
 Special thanks to the developers and contributors of FastAPI, LangChain, OpenAI API, GROQ API, Docker, and Hugging Face.